 Brookdale is currently facing over 100 lawsuits from patients and their relatives, which suggests rampant negligence and malpractice.

 In fact, a couple of those patients are being represented by our law firm.
-A dozen of these suits involve patients that we killed as a result of the malpractice.
+A dozen of these lawsuits involve patients that were killed as a result of the hospital’s malpractice.

 Joanne Doroshow, director of the Center for Justice and Democracy at New York University, calls this an epidemic of medical malpractice suits for Brookdale, and that the volume is “egregious.”
 Of course, it is important to remember that these numbers only reflect the patients actually filing lawsuits.
 It is very likely that many more patients have been affected by malpractice and have not done anything about it.
 Ms. Doroshow says that for every one patient that files a lawsuit, 100 more felt they got substandard care but did not sue.
-She went on to tell the Daily News that such unsafe care is tremendously expensive for the community because it increases the need for even more medical care, and that there are proven and well-known ways to make hospitals safer for patients.
-She stated that it is “pure negligence” not to do them.
+She went on to tell the Daily News that such unsafe acts are tremendously expensive for the community because it increases the need for even more medical care, and that there are proven and well-known ways to make hospitals safer for patients.
+She stated that it is “pure negligence” to not implement these measures.

 Even among Brooklyn’s other hospitals, many of which are substantially bigger than Brookdale, Brookdale stands out as one of the biggest problem hospitals.
 New York Assemblymen have called this figure “alarming” and that it shows need for change at the “highest levels of management.”
 Unsurprisingly, Brookdale has been failing financially the past few years, with a 2010 operating loss of $42 million.
 Last September the CEO of its parent company, MediSys Health Network, was convicted of bribing New York City officials.
 This kind of financial mismanagement is a separate problem, but we can all agree that whatever financial problems a hospital is facing, there is never an excuse for negligence or malpractice.